Atomic vapor laser isotope separation: Principle

 The basic concept behind the AVLIS system is to selectively ionize the desired atoms in a vaporized source material.
 As the energy levels of the electrons are affected by the nuclear structure, causing the hyperfine structure, different isotopes have different energy levels.
 The designers pick a particular electron energy where the difference between isotopes is maximized and the energy level can be practically produced with a laser.
 The laser light causes the chosen electron to be photoexcited and thus ionize the atom, leaving it electrically charged.
 The ion can then be manipulated with electrostatic or magnetic fields.
 Other isotopes, which subtly different energy levels, will not be ionized and remain in the original mix.

 The choice of target electron has changed during the development of AVLIS as newer laser technologies have been developed.
 Early work generally focused on electrons in the 16 micron band, which could be efficiently produced using CO2 lasers which were emerging in the late 1960s.
-However, the transitions in this area were closely spaced which made it difficult to select due to Doppler broadening, requiring the vapour to be cooled with a complex expansion system.
-The introduction of lasers working at tunable frequencies, typically dye lasers, allowed the selection of more convinenent excitations.
-Modern systems typically use the 238U absorption peak of 502.74 nanometers shifts to 502.73 nm in 235U.
+However, the transitions in this area were closely spaced which made it difficult to select due to Doppler broadening, requiring the vapor to be cooled with a complex expansion system.
+The introduction of lasers working at tunable frequencies, typically dye lasers, allowed the selection of more convenient excitations.
+Modern systems typically use the 238U absorption peak of 502.74 nanometers which shifts to 502.73 nm in 235U.

 The AVLIS system consists of a vaporizer and a collector, forming the separation system, and the laser system.
 The vaporizer produces a stream of pure gaseous uranium.